Art of the Model Totem Pole

 DYNAMIC PHASE: 1910 – 1940

-Dynamic Phase model totem poles exhibit brighter colours then their Emergent Phase forbearers, and sometimes feature stylistic characteristics more representative of individual style.
+Dynamic Phase model totem poles exhibit brighter colours than their Emergent Phase forbearers, and sometimes feature stylistic characteristics more representative of individual style.
 Southern artists discovered Northern styles and began to develop their own form language.

 External government and missionary forces during this period increasingly attempted to restrict and restrain traditional life ways of First Nations coastal peoples.